subvertnormality/mosaic/README.md

 In Mosaic, a device can be either an internal Norns sound engine powered by [n.b.](https://github.com/sixolet/nb/tree/main), or a representation of a MIDI device within your workspace.
 Devices are assigned per scene and maintain their settings consistently across all song sequences.

 If your device has an associated configuration file, such as those available for Elektron -takt devices, the device's name will be displayed, allowing you to select parameters directly without needing to know the MIDI CC numbers.
-If no such configuration exists

-, you can still use the CC device, but you will need to manually look up and input CC numbers.
+If no such configuration exists, you can still use the CC device, but you will need to manually look up and input CC numbers.

-MIDI devices can be configured to load a stored patch through the Norns' params menu.
-For devices that are configured, all CC parameters are accessible for editing.
-Setting a MIDI parameter to a value of -1 ensures that the current setting on the device remains unchanged.
-Any other value entered will send that MIDI value directly to your MIDI device.
-When you load a Mosaic script or press play, these stored MIDI param values are transmitted to your MIDI device, effectively loading a patch.
-These settings will remain consistent across different song patterns, allowing you to preserve all your sound's patch data within your Mosaic patch.
-This feature is especially useful for devices that have limited MIDI parameters or interfaces that are less user-friendly.

 ##### Norns Sound Sources with n.b.